From Benign To Invasive

-Whilst poor oral hygiene, alchohol, or tobaco use can play a part, genetic factors also come into play.
-Gorlin Goltz syndrome is an example, where people lack the gene which suppresses tumors, more subtle differences also matter.
+Whilst oral hygiene, alcohol, or tobacco can play a part, genetic factors also come into play.
+Gorlin Goltz syndrome is an example, where people lack the gene which suppresses tumours, more subtle differences also matter.

 Few of us will go through life without some incidence of a growth in our oral cavity.
-These can range from small, benign cysts, to significant jaw tumours.
+The list of possible types is long, from small, benign cysts, to significant jaw tumours.

-Any cancerous tumour naturally needs urgent care, such as squamous cell carcinoma of the oral cavity, which is relatively common.
-Non cancerous tumours can also be aggressive in terms of growth and have the potential to become cancerous.
+Cancerous tumours needs urgent care, such as squamous cell carcinoma of the oral cavity, which is relatively common.
+Non cancerous tumours can also grow aggressively and have the potential to become cancerous.

 The key is to have any growth examined by a specialist consultant, so they are understood, can be treated correctly and your health preserved.

-Our London clinic treats advanced jaw tumours, patients may have been referred to us, or approached us directly.
-They receive fine care, although as with most medical conditions, the sooner an issue is found the better.
+Our London clinic treats advanced jaw tumours, however as with most medical conditions, the sooner an issue is found the better.

 Early symptoms of tumours could include red, or white patches inside your mouth, or a sore that doesn’t heal.
 More subtle signs may be thickening of tissue, problems with swallowing, or a sore throat which won’t go away.